drduh/macOS-Security-and-Privacy-Guide/README.md

 A good console-based XMPP client is [profanity](http://www.profanity.im/)  which can be installed with `brew install profanity`

-Also, check out [Tor Messenger](https://blog.torproject.org/blog/tor-messenger-beta-chat-over-tor-easily), although it is still in beta.
+For improved anonymity, check out [Tor Messenger](https://blog.torproject.org/blog/tor-messenger-beta-chat-over-tor-easily), although it is still in beta, as well as [Ricochet](https://ricochet.im/), which both use the Tor network rather than relying on messaging servers.

-If you want to know how OTR works, read the paper [Off-the-Record Communication, or, Why Not To Use PGP](https://otr.cypherpunks.ca/otr-wpes.pdf) [pdf].
+If you want to know how OTR works, read the paper [Off-the-Record Communication, or, Why Not To Use PGP](https://otr.cypherpunks.ca/otr-wpes.pdf) [pdf]

 ## Tor
 Tor is an anonymizing proxy which can be used for browsing the web.